macchiato-dev/ristretto/tabs-new.md

       this.tabList.dragItem.classList.remove('dragging')
       if (this.moved) {
         if (this.hoverTab) {
-          console.log(this.hoverTab)
           if (this.hoverTab.tagName === 'TAB-ITEM') {
             const hoverIndex = [...this.parentElement.children].indexOf(this.hoverTab)
             const myIndex = [...this.parentElement.children].indexOf(this)
             if (hoverIndex === -1) {
-              const hoverIndex = [...this.hoverTab.parentElement.children].indexOf(this.hoverTab)
-              const hoverTabCount = this.hoverTab.parentElement.children.length
-              const position = 'beforeBegin'
+              const changeSelected = this.selected
-              if (this.selected) {
-                this.selected = false
-                const tabToSelect = this.previousElementSibling ?? this.nextElementSibling
+              const otherTabToSelect = changeSelected ? (this.previousElementSibling ?? this.nextElementSibling) : undefined
-                if (tabToSelect) {
+              if (otherTabToSelect) {
-                  tabToSelect.selected = true
+                otherTabToSelect.selected = true
               }
+              this.hoverTab.insertAdjacentElement('beforebegin', this)
+              if (changeSelected) {
+                this.selected = true
               }
-              this.hoverTab.insertAdjacentElement(position, this)
             } else {
               const position = (hoverIndex > myIndex) ? 'afterEnd' : 'beforeBegin'
               this.hoverTab.insertAdjacentElement(position, this)
             }
           } else {
+            const sourceTabList = this.tabList
-            const tabList = this.tabList.tabLists.find(tl => tl.appendDropArea === this.hoverTab)
+            const destTabList = this.tabList.tabLists.find(tl => tl.appendDropArea === this.hoverTab)
-            if (tabList !== this.tabList) {
-              if (this.selected) {
+            const changeSelected = this.selected && (destTabList !== sourceTabList)
-                const tabToSelect = this.previousElementSibling ?? this.nextElementSibling
+            const otherTabToSelect = changeSelected ? (this.previousElementSibling ?? this.nextElementSibling) : undefined
+            destTabList.listEl.insertAdjacentElement('beforeEnd', this)
+            if (changeSelected) {
+              this.selected = true
-                if (tabToSelect) {
+              if (otherTabToSelect) {
-                  tabToSelect.selected = true
+                otherTabToSelect.selected = true
               }
-                tabList.listEl.querySelector('.selected').selected = false
             }
-            }
-            tabList.listEl.insertAdjacentElement('beforeEnd', this)
           }
         }
       } else if (!this.tabList.dragging) {